PayPal Scam Emails“Red Flags” & Tips to Fight Back

 Payment Reversal Scams

 These emails inform you that a previously completed transaction has been reversed and that you need to click a link to provide more information.
-However, the link leads to a fake PayPal page designed to collect login details.
+Or, that a chargeback is pending against you and requires immediate action to avoid financial penalties.

 Even with PayPal, your business may still be vulnerable to chargebacks.
-Make sure you’re protected.REQUEST A DEMO

-10 “Red Flags” for PayPal Scam Emails
+10 “Red Flags” to Identify a PayPal Scam Email

 Knowing PayPal email scams might target you is one thing.
 Knowing how to spot one when it pops up in your inbox is another thing entirely.